peter279k/clickhouse-util/README.md

 ```

 - Create database
-  - If auth file is not set, it will use the `./auth.txt` file path by default.
+  - If authentication file is not set, it will use the `./auth.txt` file path by default.

 ```Bash
 localadmin@clickhouse01:~/clickhouse-util$ ./create_database.sh --help